 How could I take you to Angelina’s and not mention their ten classic macaron flavours?
 Chocolate, pistachio, lemon, coffee, vanilla, blackcurrant, caramel, chocolate-passion, raspberry and their speciality, the Mont-Blanc.

 I’ll leave you with a few Mont-Blanc macarons, my favourite here, filled with a chestnut cream and topped with crushed meringue.
-And if you’re in Paris around the beginning of November, Angelina usually host a special Mont-Blanc day featuring variations on their famous dessert.
+If you’re in Paris around the beginning of November, Angelina usually host a special Mont-Blanc day featuring variations on their famous dessert.

 So, after all that – what would you choose?